julelang/manual/src/concurrency/channels.md

 }
 ```
 In the above code example, `c` is a buffered channel with a buffer capacity of `4`.
-The program creates 4 coroutines, and each of these coroutines sends data to the channel.
+The program creates 4 threads, and each of these threads sends data to the channel.
-The main coroutine reads as many values from the channel as the number of coroutines created.
+The main thread reads as many values from the channel as the number of threads created.
-The advantage of using a buffer here is that the coroutines can write data and terminate directly without blocking each other.
+The advantage of using a buffer here is that the threads can write data and terminate directly without blocking each other.

-The main coroutine waits until all the data is received and then terminates by printing the result to stdout.
+The main thread waits until all the data is received and then terminates by printing the result to stdout.
 In this program, synchronization is achieved without the need for a `WaitGroup` or any similar structure.

 ## Closing Channels